-Most people don’t know that Manuka honey can be an effective remedy for treating MRSA infections on the skin.
-This may seem too good to be true, due to the severity of MRSA, and the fact that it is difficult to treat because of its resistance to antibiotics.
-Would you ever guess that an inexpensive substance could treat a potentially deadly infection.
-Manuka honey is easy to find, easy to use, and the majority of people tolerate it well.
-Does Manuka honey kill MRSA?
+Most people don’t know the benefits of Manuka honey for treating MRSA on the skin.
+It may even seem too good to be true, due to the severity of MRSA, and the fact that it’s an infection that’s difficult to treat because of its resistance to antibiotics.
+Who would guess that an inexpensive substance could treat a potentially deadly infection?!
+Manuka honey is easy to find, simple to use and the majority of people have no problems tolerating it.

 Do You Catch MRSA?